 Before finalizing the purchase of your equipment, you should be sure that the system components will fit within the designated space in your facility.
 As you prepare for the equipment to be installed, be sure to plan the layout of the new system carefully and strategically.

-You’ll need to take all system components (including any new elements you may be adding), industry regulations and guidelines, and existing equipment that will be staying in place into account.
+You’ll need to take all thermal fluid system components (including any new elements you may be adding), industry regulations and guidelines, and existing equipment that will be staying in place into account.
 Additionally, you’ll want to keep safety in mind to ensure that the new system is installed in accordance with all industry safety protocols and is arranged in a way that will protect your employees and your facility should a fire, leak or equipment failure occur.

 Finally, in terms of layout, consider any issues you may have had with your old system that were caused, in whole or in part, by the layout and configuration.
 Are there any issues that you can resolve by updating the layout of the new system?
 If so, take action to make sure these updates are made.